 The easiest way to refer to historical records and statistics is the call the league Scottish Championship, which include all names and versions since 1890.

 Scottish Premiership is the top level of the Scottish Professional Football League The second division is since 2013 known as Scottish Championship (previously the first level in Scottish Football League).
-An overview of the current national league system is presented in the table below.
+An overview of the current national league system is presented in table 1.

 |Scottish League One||3|